Beyond the Tailpipe

 UPDATE!

-With the end of the Beyond the Tailpipe project in March 2024, we are forming a new group to continue the research collectively.
-While new funding is supporting this change, most of the former Tailpipers will continue with the new and existing projects.
-Our new group will be called "TAB" for tailpipes, air, and brakes.
-Go to the TAB pages
+With the end of the Beyond the Tailpipe project in March 2024, we formed a new group to continue the research collectively.
+While new funding is supporting this change, most of the former Tailpipers are continuing with the new and existing projects.
+Our new group is called "TAB" for tailpipes, air, and brakes.
+New web pages for TAB are under construction... check back soon for the latest news.
+Read the final Tailpipe report

 Overview of the Beyond the Tailpipe project – September 2021 through March 2024